Are Language Models Worse than Humans at Following Prompts? It's Complicated: Experiment

 \paragraph{Participants} We conducted our study on Amazon Mechanical Turk, receiving a total of 597 responses over a three-day span.
 Subjects were based in the US and had an MTurk approval rate higher than 98\%.
 Subjects were paid a base rate of $\$0.50$ with an additional $\$0.10$ per correct answer as an incentive.
-We excluded data from 93 participants who spent an extremely low amount of time on our study and may have given low-quality responses; full details on exclusion criteria are provided in \autoref{sec:qualifications}.
-Our Institutional Review Board reviewed our experimental design and determined that its primary aim is to study computational language models and thus does not meet the federal definition of human subjects research.

-We ran a separate pilot study in order to determine whether previous exposure to other NLP studies on Mechanical Turk would bias subjects to perform the underlying NLI task.
-The results were inconclusive and thus we decided not to exclude participants who had participated in NLP studies previously.
-See \autoref{annex:inexperience-pilot}.
+We excluded data from 93 participants based on excessively short completion times; see \autoref{sec:qualifications} for discussion on exclusion criteria.

-\paragraph{Models} To compare human performance with that of models, we use T0++ (11B, \citealp{sanh2022multitask}) and Flan-T5 (11B, \citealp{flan-palm}), which are the highest-performing instruction-tuned models with publicly available checkpoints as of writing.
-Both models are extensively fine-tuned to follow NLP instructions.
-Note T0 has NLI as a held-out task while Flan-T5 does not.
-Each instruction-tuned model was given test items identical to those from the human experiments.
-Following \citet{sanh2022multitask} and \citet{gpt3}, we evaluate by rank classification where a response is considered correct if the model assigns the target label a higher log probability than the alternative answer choice.
-We do not study the InstructGPT models \citep{instructgpt} because the lack of transparency regarding their pretraining data, fine-tuning mixture, instruction-tuning method, and other unpublished factors prevents us from making scientific claims about these models' success or failure.
+\paragraph{Models} To compare human performance with that of models, we use instruction-tuned models T0++ (11B, \citealp{sanh2022multitask}) and Flan-T5 (11B, \citealp{flan-palm}), as well as GPT-3.5 (\texttt{gpt-3.5-turbo}) and GPT-4 (June 2023 version, \citealt{openaiGPT4TechnicalReport2023a}).
+T0++ and Flan-T5 models are extensively fine-tuned to follow NLP instructions, with the key difference that T0 has NLI as a held-out task while Flan-T5 does not.
+All models are given test items identical to those from the human experiments.
+(See \S\ref{sec:chat-prompting} for additional details).

-\subsection{Results}

-\autoref{fig:zero-shot-humans} shows the zero-shot performance of humans broken down by instruction category.
-The results are consistent with W\&P's assumption\autoref{eq:a1} (instructive > misleading): humans perform better on the NLI task with instructive prompts than with misleading prompts.
-That is, as expected, when humans are explicitly asked to do a task other than NLI (e.g., sentiment analysis, grammatical acceptability), they tend to do that task (not NLI).

-However, the results are not consistent with W\&P's \autoref{eq:a2} (instructive > irrelevant): human performance with instructive prompts is comparable to that with irrelevant prompts.
-That is, when humans see two related sentences, separated by seemingly unrelated intervening text and no explicit instructions, and then are asked to answer ``Yes'' or ``No'', it appears they default to performing a task that looks very much like NLI.
+\section{Results}